 Welsh Budget 2026-27: At a glance

-This year, the Welsh Budget is being presented in two stages, with the outline draft Budget on 14 October setting out the main building blocks, such as funding, taxation decisions and departmental allocations.
+This year, the Welsh Budget was presented in two stages, with the outline draft Budget on 14 October setting out the main building blocks, such as funding, taxation decisions and departmental allocations.

-On 3 November, the Welsh Government will publish its departmental spending plans.
+On 3 November, the Welsh government published its departmental spending plans.

 Welsh Rates of Income Tax (WRIT)